Sbuazjr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-File 8-rot13.c is a function that encodes a string using rot13.
+File 101-print_number.c a function that prints an integer.